humbleman24/notes/课程笔记/NLP.md

 - the previous output tokens are input back into the decoder
 - the decoder only generates one text token at a time

+#### Position Embedding

+transformers fully replace the recurrent units with attention.
+Consequently, a natural limitation of the transformer is that it lacks inherent positional information.

+the transformer needs to explicitly encode the position information

+Just as word embeddings assign an independent vector to each word, position embeddings assign an independent vector to each position.

+two methods to obtain position embeddings:

+- Learned position Embeddings: in this approach, each position in the input sequence is assigned a unique embedding vector, which is learned during the training process.
+-  Sinusoidal position embeddings: this method involves using fixed sinusoidal functions to generate position embeddings.
+The embeddings are determined based on sine and cosine functions of different frequencies, which encode the position in a way that preserves relative distances between tokens.